 As role models, it's important to be authentic and honest.
 It's not always an easy journey, and we must be open about that, and support each other.
 It's also important not to change your leadership style and personality.
 Some women step into senior roles and adopt the mannerisms of their male counterparts, because they believe that's the only way they can survive, but that doesn't work for those who aspire to the same journey.
 You must be authentic to allow people to truly be inspired by you.
 Having women in senior positions also lays the groundwork for more inclusive leadership in the future.
-I have seen first-hand that men who inclusive leaders themselves.
+I have seen first-hand that men who have been led by women are more inclusive leaders themselves.